canonical/mlflow-operator/CONTRIBUTING.md

 ## Overview

-This document explains the processes and practices recommended for contributing enhancements to this operator.
+This document outlines the processes and practices recommended for contributing enhancements to this operator.

 ## Talk to us First